12 Guerrilla Marketing Examples to Learn From

 This post was last updated on December 5th, 2019.

-After you’ve spent countless hours on designing and refining your stunning website and it’s been unleashed unto the world, it’s time to market it.
-Marketing comes in several different forms, from basic print ads to Google Ads, to the more creative methods on TV.
-One of the most interesting of the latter methods would be guerrilla marketing.
+After you’ve spent countless hours on designing and refining your website and it’s been unleashed unto the world, it’s time to market it.
+Marketing strategies come in several different forms, from basic print ads to Google Ads, to the more creative methods on TV.
+One of the most interesting of the latter types of marketing would be guerrilla marketing.
 While the technique may seemingly be designated for larger companies, it certainly didn’t start that way, nor does it need to be as grand as some of the examples you’ll find below.

 What is guerrilla marketing?